Orange-OpenSource/OpenLPWANKit/README.rst

 Installation
 ------------

-Download the latest version of the library (zip file) https://github.com/Orange-OpenSource/XXX/releases.
+Download the latest version of the library (zip file) https://github.com/franckOL/OpenLPWANKit/releases.

 In Arduino IDE, go to sketch **>** Import library **>** add library and select the downloaded zip file.

 In sketch **>** Import library, you got now **Open LPWAN Kit** library.

-Download the latest version of the library (zip file) https://github.com/Orange-OpenSource/xxx/releases.

 How to use ?
 ------------